3D&AR

 Key takeaways:

-Augmented reality frameworks (AR) enable us to ‘augment’ our surroundings with digital media.
-Through AR, we can introduce images, videos and sounds into the real world.
+Augmented reality (AR) frameworks enable users to overlay digital media on their physical surroundings.
+Through AR, providers can introduce images, videos and sounds into the real world.
 And that’s not all; AR technology enables users to interact with these virtual additions, offering a fully immersive experience.

 AR is different from virtual reality (VR), which delivers a completely virtual experience.
 Through VR devices, users are cut off from their physical surroundings and are taken to a disconnected virtual world.
 But an augmented reality framework offers the best of the digital and the physical by superimposing virtually rendered elements onto real-world surroundings.

-While AR isn’t a new concept, the world is still sleeping on its potential.
-When it was introduced, its primary purpose was military training.
-Since then, it has been used in movie theatres, concerts, sporting events, and video games to create more engaging entertainment experiences.
-In recent years, retail giants like Amazon and IKEA have come up with shopping apps with augmented reality frameworks where buyers can see what products look like in their homes before they actually hit ‘Buy Now.’
+While AR isn’t a new concept, the world is still coming to grips with its potential.
+When first introduced, its primary purpose was military training.
+Since then, it has been used in movie theaters, concerts, sporting events, and video games to create more engaging entertainment experiences.
+In recent years, retail giants like Amazon and IKEA have developed shopping apps with augmented reality frameworks where buyers can see what products look like in their homes before they hit ‘Buy Now.’
 The result?
-Lower return rates and more satisfied customers.
+Improved conversions, lower return rates and more satisfied customers.

 What types of AR are out there?